Congregation Beth Israel (Houston): History

 In 1966 the Houston Independent School District purchased the 1920s temple building on Austin Street.
 HISD began using that building—at first—as an annex for San Jacinto High School since the school's population was increasing.

 In the years leading to 1967, the Jewish community was moving to Meyerland.
 To follow the community, in 1967 the congregation moved to a new temple on North Braeswood Boulevard.
 The former temple building on Austin Street became the first home of Houston's High School for the Performing and Visual Arts and was renamed the Ruth Denney Theatre.
 When the high school moved to new quarters, the building became a performance venue for Houston Community College's Central Fine Arts division and was renamed the Heinen Theatre.
 The historic building is located in Midtown Houston.

-Rabbi David Lyon currently presides over the congregation of Beth Israel.
+Rabbi David Lyon, Rabbi Adrienne Scott, and Cantor Kenneth Feibush currently preside over the congregation of Beth Israel.

 Properties

 Current property

 The current synagogue at 5600 North Braeswood Boulevard has a lobby with twelve needlepoints.
 The design of these needlepoints had inspiration in the Hadassah Medical Center's Chagall windows.
 The current synagogue facility has been expanded since its initial construction in order to house a Jewish school.

 The Shlenker School is on the synagogue property.
 The school is accredited by the Independent Schools Association of the Southwest.

 During the COVID-19 pandemic in Texas, as of 2022, more students attended The Shlenker School than previously.
 An organization called Prizmah stated in a 2021 report that families with a preference for education in a school setting during a pandemic, as opposed to via the internet, often preferred schools that continued offering such.